MG-RAST/Skycore/services/nginx/README.md

-The image contains both cnginx and confd, but they will be executes in separate containers.
+The image contains both cnginx and confd, but they will be executed in separate containers.

 Build image:
 ```bash